nesslianura/dotfiles/README.md

 ## Attention

 This command will overwrite some configuration files on your system, so make sure to backup them if you don't wanna loose them.

-If you want to remove this configurations, just execute `make uninstall`.